 Step 1: Identify

-Risk Crew will begin by identifying, locating and classifying the critical business’ assets (both informational and digital) and confirming these with you.
+Risk Crew will begin by identifying, locating and classifying the business’s critical assets (both informational and digital) and confirming these with you.

 Objective: Where could a ransomware infection significantly hurt the business?

 We will then conduct a ransomware vulnerability assessment against known risk scenarios identifying and documenting all existing anti-malware controls and mapping them to the confirmed business assets to verify the applicability and any detect gaps in protection.